ra5hard/_virtiserv/index.md

 # The Keyport Cancer Crisis & Elon Musk’s AI Lawsuit | The Daily Drop
 [WATCH - youtu.be/mQ7uVEiLWMQ?si=3Wi0a1dMl96YnWH5](https://youtu.be/mQ7uVEiLWMQ?si=3Wi0a1dMl96YnWH5)
-@nasa-jpl please don't hold our relationship status against her having a press interview, she is highly educated from @howard-university-web-services and I'm pretty sure she is [Halle]() of [Chloe and HAlle]()
+@nasa-jpl please don't hold our relationship status against her having a press interview, she is highly educated from @howard-university-web-services and I'm pretty sure she is [Halle](https://www.grammy.com/artists/chloe-x-halle/243636/) of [Chloe and HAlle](https://chloexhalle.com/) @teslamotors she is related to a rapper with Grammys so she is really volatile and indanger of being enslaved by sex traffickers @dhs-gov ask that Asian man why he on camera with that little girl ? [`Halle Bailey Warns Twitter To ‘Keep It Cute’ Amidst Sister Chloe’s Criticism: ‘I Go To War For The Ones I Love’](https://www.yahoo.com/news/halle-bailey-warns-twitter-keep-174330188.html)

 <img  alt="image" src="https://github.com/user-attachments/assets/239e85eb-bb25-41cf-bd7c-bd0791f31946" />